Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Plan Tiers at a Glance

-Old Republic offers three core coverage tiers — Basic, Deluxe, and Elite (its top-tier plan, often referred to as Platinum or Ultimate Protection).
-Each plan is designed to scale in coverage and cost, with optional add-ons available across all tiers.
+Old Republic offers three core coverage tiers: Basic, Deluxe, and Elite.
+Each plan scales in coverage and cost, with optional add-ons available across all tiers.
+Independent 2026 reviews from NerdWallet and MarketWatch place monthly pricing between $45 and $90, depending on state, home type, and add-ons selected.

 Plan Est. Monthly Cost Est. Annual Cost Trade Call Fee